Raeki/Raeki/README.md

   - matthew@keithley.me

 ### 😃 What I do when I'm not coding
-  - 🏃 Jogging them there hills.
+  - 🏃 Jogging in them there hills.
   - 📗 Working on my book.
   - 🤡 Getting my head clicked in Valorant